petchaw/ReadNumbers/README.md

 Purpose
 -------
 This is an experimental project.
 The code is ugly but I will soon clean it up and add comments.
-This class can be user in application where you want to read numbers to the user.
+This class can be used in applications where you want to read numbers to the user.

 For example if a user entered 25, the program will output "twenty five"